KumarPK0310/MediHire-Insights/README.md

 ---

 ## 💡 Project Description
-**MediHire Insights™** is a dynamic, data-driven dashboard tailored for the healthcare sector’s HR ecosystem.
+**MediHire Insights** is a dynamic, data-driven dashboard tailored for the healthcare sector’s HR ecosystem.
 Built in Power BI, it empowers organizations to:
 - Optimize recruitment and retention strategies
 - Visualize talent distribution and department-level KPIs
 - Monitor DEI (Diversity, Equity & Inclusion) efforts